AlexanderStephenThompson/Data-Engineering/README.md

 # Data Scraper

-This is intended to help with quality data collection
+This is intended to help with quality data collection.
+Removed folders from local.